VictorHy/Hello-World/README.md

 # Hello-World
-it's a first repository from Git
+it's a first repository for Git